crazzfeng/sendcloud-docs/docs/Email Sending/dedicated-ips.md

 ### Advanced Configuration Options

-Support for independent IP and domain registration with ICP filing capabilities for optimal delivery performance.
+Support independent filing of IP and domain names to achieve better email sending results.

 ## When to Use Dedicated IPs